FIND A LITERARY AGENT WHO IS RIGHT FOR YOU (AND YOUR BOOK): THREE TIPS

 You have to feel comfortable with the agent’s style of working with clients.
 You’re not looking for a friend who will reassure you that you’re a terrific writer; you’re looking for a busy, successful professional who will naturally limit her socializing with clients so that she can do what she was hired to do—sell!

 Tip 3: Query more than one agent.
 It is acceptable to pitch to more than one agent at once.
 Why shouldn’t you give yourself some options?
 Send your book proposal to the first agent who responds to your query letter.
 If another agent responds, send the proposal to her, too, and let her know that another agent is interested and has requested the proposal.
-Yes, if you write a terrific query letter, you are likely to get more than one “nibble” from an agent!
-It’s a very common scenario.
+Yes, if you write a terrific query letter, you are likely to find a literary agent who expresses interest in seeing your book proposal.

 Then too, if you’d like to ask me to help you strategize about what agents to approach and how long to wait for replies, you can always feel free to hire me as a book publishing consultant.
 Learn more on my services page.